lavData/obsidian_sync/Difference between POST and PUT methods.md

 - Name the URL objects you create explicitly, or let the server decide?
 If you name them then use PUT.
 If you let the server decide them use POST
 - PUT is defined to assume idempotency, so if you PUT and object twice, it should have no additional effect.
-- Can update or create a resource with PUT with the same object URL
+- Can update or create a resource with PUT with the same object URLP